Birthing Options and What to Expect in Labor and Delivery

-- Find a supportive birth place.
+- Find a supportive birthplace.
 There are options like birth centers, home births, and hospitals.
 Do your homework on the safety of each of these.
-If you choose a hospital, ask about natural childbirth accomodations and c-section rates.
+If you choose a hospital, ask about natural childbirth accommodations and c-section rates.

 - Exercise throughout pregnancy.
 The more stamina and flexibility you have mentally and physically, the better your chances are of having an unmedicated birth.
 Yoga, swimming and walking are excellent options.

 - Get a doula!
-Doula's reduce the likelihood of medical interventions in labor, and increase your likelihood of having an unmedicated child birth.
-She can provide help in finding natural pain relief method and often knows where to touch you to improve your pain!
+Doulas reduce the likelihood of medical interventions in labor and increase your likelihood of having an unmedicated childbirth.
+She can provide help in finding natural pain relief methods and often knows where to touch you to improve your pain!

 - Learn coping techniques beginning earlier in pregnancy.
 Options include music, aromatherapy, birthing balls, positioning, warm water, meditation, deep breathing, and progressive relaxation.

 - Eat!
 If your hospital doesn't allow eating, eat on your way in.
 Drink lots of water.
 Make sure that you stay nice and hydrated.
 Labor and birth is hard work!

 - It's normal to feel like you want to give up.
 When that happens, you are normally in the transition phase of labor and ready to begin pushing.

 - Trust your body!
 It instinctively knows what to do.

 - Let it go.
 If you don't have the birth of your dreams, look at the positive outcomes.
 Focus on your strengths, and snuggle that sweet little baby!

 What method did you use for child birth?